India's Raw Star: Winner

-Darshan Raval, Mohit Gaur and Rituraj Mohanty reached at finale of India's Raw Star.
+Darshan Raval, Mohit Gaur and Rituraj Mohanty reached the finale of India's Raw Star.
 Rituraj Mohanty was announced as the winner of the show.

 Production

 The show was filmed at sets created in the Filmcity in Goregaon at Mumbai.

+Reception

+Vinod Talreja of Bollywoodlife.com rated the series 3.5/5 and wrote "The first episode of India's Raw Star definitely impressed us.
+All the music lovers who are looking for something different will surely love it.
+We hope it doesn't lose the plot and keeps going like this in coming episodes."